Psree10/Data-Science-Healthcare-Portfolio/Type 1 Diabetes_Data Analysis/README.md

-# 💉 Type 1 Diabetes Management Analysis
+# 💉 Type 1 Diabetes Management Analysis  - Descriptive & Predictive Analysis - ML

 ## 📌 Overview
 This project focused on analyzing **Type 1 diabetes patient management data** with an emphasis on **insulin therapy, carbohydrate intake, and sleep patterns**.
 Using Python, I performed data wrangling, statistical analysis, and visualization to uncover insights into how insulin bolus/basal doses, diet, and lifestyle factors influence glucose management.